 Blueberries naturally produce pectin, which—when mixed with tomato paste—creates a thick, rib-sticking sauce.
 The addition of red wine creates a robust and sophisticated flavor that also helps the sauce brush easily onto the shrimp.

-The barbecue sauce comes together quickly within 20 minutes of simmering and it’s ready to hit the grill.
+The barbecue sauce comes together quickly; 20 minutes of simmering and it’s ready to hit the grill.
 As the shrimp cook on the skewers, it picks up the classic smoky flavor profile that balances exquisitely with the sauce.
-Be sure to soak your skewers ahead of time to prevent them from burning on the grill.
+Be sure to soak wooden skewers ahead of time to prevent them from burning on the grill.

 If you do not have access to a grill, do not fret.
 A grill pan works wonders and will yield that same flavor-packed results.

-1 cup full-bodied red wine (such as Merlot, Cabernet Sauvignon, Zinfandel, and Syrah)
+1 cup full-bodied red wine (such as merlot, cabernet sauvignon, zinfandel, or syrah)

 Gather the ingredients.
-Place wooden skewers in a shallow pan filled with water and allow it to soak.
+Place wooden skewers in a shallow pan filled with water and allow them to soak.
 If you use metal skewers, you do not have to soak.

-In a large mixing bowl combine season shrimp with 1 teaspoon salt, black pepper, and olive oil.
-Thread 4 to 5 shrimp per skewer from the tail to the thick end of each shrimp.
+In a large mixing bowl, combine shrimp with remaining 1 teaspoon salt, black pepper, and olive oil.
+Thread 3 to 4 shrimp per skewer from the tail to the thick end of each shrimp.

-Heat grill or grill pan to high.
-Oil grates as needed.
+Heat the grill or grill pan to high.
+Oil the grates as needed.
 Grill shrimp on one side for 2 minutes.
-Brush with shrimp with blueberry barbeque sauce.
+Brush shrimp with blueberry barbecue sauce.
 Flip, brush shrimp with sauce, and grill for another 2 minutes.
-Finished with shrimp with another coat of sauce.
+Finish with another coat of sauce.